ZZZZZZZZZED/leaf-GUI/README.md

 The permanent link of this application is [https://zzzzzzzzzed-leaf-gui-leaf-akha61.streamlitapp.com/](https://zzzzzzzzzed-leaf-gui-leaf-akha61.streamlitapp.com/).

-LEAF-UI is hosted on Streamlit Cloud, if you touch LEAF-UI through this link, please copy and paste the content in ```cloud_setter.py``` into the Python compiler on the cloud for the first time to prevent errors.
+LEAF-UI is hosted on Streamlit Cloud, if you touch LEAF-UI through this link, please copy the content in ```cloud_setter.py``` into the Python compiler on the cloud for the first time to prevent errors.
 The reasons have been discussed in detail in the project report.

 ## ⚙️ Get started on your local machine!